mouracarina/mouracarina.github.io/_posts/2021-03-01-why-does-boundary-testing-work.markdown

 ![](/images/Why_does_boundary_testing_work/IMG_0196.jpg#inTextImage)

-For each section/award, I’ve written two tests and only two.
-These tests will use the highlighted values in blue, being these the lowest and the highest possible number for each award.
+For each section/award, I’ve written two and only two tests.
+These tests will use the highlighted values in blue, these being the lowest and the highest possible number for each award.
 I've also added tests for the out of the edge numbers highlighted in red.
 These will be the highest number of the last range plus 1 (41) and the lowest number of the first range minus 1 (-1).

 ![](/images/Why_does_boundary_testing_work/IMG_0197.jpg#inTextImage)